lithnet/access-manager-docs/configuration/deploying-features/laps/ams/setting-up-lithnet-laps-for-azure-ad.md

 ## Step 4: Install the Access Manager Agent

-Follow the guide to [install the agent](../../../../installation/installation/installing-the-access-manager-agent/installing-the-access-manager-agent-windows.md), making sure you select 'Azure Active Directory authentication' when prompted by the installer, and enter your AAD tenant ID when prompted.
+Follow the guide to [install the agent](../../../../installation/installation/installing-the-access-manager-agent/installing-the-access-manager-agent-windows.md), making sure you select 'Azure Active Directory authentication' when prompted by the installer, and enter your Entra tenant ID when prompted.

 The installation guide provides command lines for silently installing the MSI, which can be used with automated deployment tools such as Microsoft Intune.
 Configuring these deployment tools is out of scope for this guide.